esphome/esphome-docs/components/climate/pid.rst

 ``climate.pid.set_control_parameters`` Action
 -------------------------------

 This action sets new values for the control parameters of the PID controller.
+This can be used to manually tune the PID controller.
+Make sure to take update the values you want on the YAML file!
+They will reset on the next reboot.

 .. code-block:: yaml